a1120960/PAC-SWaP/README.md

 - I dont claim to be an expert at python or plotly, so any help or adivce on how to make these plots 'better' would be much appreciated.

 # FUTURE
-- I would like to extend SWaP to also include other barriers to deployability:
+- I would like to extend **SWaP** to **SWaP-PC**, which would include other significant barriers to deployability:
-    - **Cost**: How much does the system cost?
-For research clocks this may be hard/not possible to determine.
     - **Personel**: How many people are required to run the system?
 For many of the modern portabloe systems this may be a single person to turn the key and begin operation.
 Research clocks may need an entire team of people to set up and run the clock.
+    - **Cost**: How much does the system cost?
+For research clocks this may be hard/not possible to determine.

+- As clock technology progresses, I would like the focus to be more on deployable clocks.

 # DISCLAIMER